 March Madness is a three-week, single-elimination tournament where the top 68 Division I NCAA Basketball teams vie for the national title.
-It is the most exciting betting event in basketball with plenty of opportunities to win big money – considering in a 19-day span, there are 67 events to bet on.
+It is the most exciting betting event in basketball with plenty of opportunities to win big money – considering in 19 days, there are 67 events to bet on.

-The odds for the 2021 March Madness Championship are now available.
+The odds to win March Madness Championship are now available.
 The odds are subject to change and we’ll update them as the market moves.
-The odds were last updated on March 30, 2021:
+The March Madness betting odds were last updated on March 27, 2023:

-Selection Sunday was on March 14th and the First Four began on St. Patrick’s Day, March 18th, which only leaves a few days to get to work on those brackets.
+Selection Sunday kicked off on March 12th and the First Four begins on St. Patrick’s Day, March 14th, which only leaves a few days to get to work on those brackets.
 If you’ve never experienced the mayhem that is March Madness, you’re in the right place – we have some betting primers for you below, and where you can find the best online Vegas betting odds for March Madness or the best places to bet on college basketball in Vegas.

 Finding a vegas sportsbook to bet on March Madness is much easier than you think.
 There are plenty of convenient online sportsbooks, as well as brick and mortar sportsbooks in Vegas casinos that accept NCAAB March Madness bets.